Croatia: Independence

+As tensions rose, Croatia declared independence on 25 June 1991.
+The full implementation of the declaration only came into effect after a three-month moratorium on the decision on 8 October 1991.
+In the meantime, tensions escalated into overt war when the Serbian-controlled Yugoslav People's Army (JNA) and various Serb paramilitary groups attacked Croatia.
 By the end of 1991, a high-intensity conflict fought along a wide front reduced Croatia's control to about two-thirds of its territory.
 Serb paramilitary groups then began a campaign of killing, terror, and expulsion of the Croats in the occupied territories, killing thousands of Croat civilians and expelling or displacing as many as 400,000–500,000 Croats and other non-Serbs from their homes.
 Serbs living in Croatian towns, especially those near the front lines, were subjected to various forms of discrimination.
 Croatian Serbs in Eastern and Western Slavonia and parts of the Krajina were forced to flee or were expelled by Croatian forces, though on a restricted scale and in lesser numbers.
 The Croatian Government publicly deplored these practices and sought to stop them, indicating that they were not a part of the Government's policy.